 - Canonical data analysis pipelines.
 The interpretation of analysis results is too often confounded by variability in data-processing protocols.
 This can make comparison of results between studies even more difficult.
 By developing canonical analysis pipelines, the AWGs will help speed the harmonization of results across space biology experiments.

-- Critiques of the GLDS.
+- GLDS user evaluation and feedback.
 The value of the GLDS to the scientific community is best judged through extensive use of the systems.
-As the AWGs will be using the GLDS intensively (see 1 and 2 above), they will be poised to give valuable feedback to GeneLab on its strengths and weaknesses.
+As the AWGs use the GLDS intensively (see 1 and 2 above), they are able to give valuable feedback to GeneLab on GLDS strengths and weaknesses.
+Feedback provided to the GeneLab project by the AWGs is integrated into future updates of GLDS.

 Precisely how each AWG reaches these goals will be determined by the AWGs themselves, but, in general, AWGs should hold frequent in-person or virtual meetings to organize work and review progress.
-The schedule for delivering the above products is set by the Chair in consultation with GeneLab and the other AWG participants.
+The schedule for delivering the above products is set by each AWG subgroup Chair in consultation with GeneLab and the other AWG subgroup participants.

 The constitution of each AWG must meet the following criteria: (1) have at least one participant who possesses application area expertise; (2) have at least one participant who possesses bioinformatics expertise; (3) have at least one representative from GeneLab.
 AWG participants are chosen based on a candidate’s ability to provide the scientific or data analysis insight necessary to achieve the AWG goals.
 AWG participation is entirely voluntary and participants will not be compensated.